chaswiso/Portfolio/Test Plan.md

 ### Objectives
 ### Tasks
 ## Scope
-> What is on the table and available to be tested, and what is
+> What is on the table and available to be tested, and what specifically will NOT be tested
 ## Testing Strategy
 ### Unit Testing
 ### API Testing